Transfer:

 The quality of ProRes files varies from very high compression to no compression.
 Consequently, the file sizes vary by as much as one hundred times between the compression choices and mp4 options.
 There is no reason to choose the lower quality ProRes files over mp4 unless Apple is a required format, and the large formats would be for high level professional editing.

-Sharing Digitized 8mm Film
+Sharing Digital Film

 Sharing videos quickly and easily through the internet is one of the great bonuses of digitized video.
 Using online video services like YouTube, videos can be uploaded for viewing or downloading worldwide.
-Most cloud services like OneDrive and Dropbox allow sharing for downloading.
+Most cloud services, like OneDrive and Dropbox, allow sharing for downloading.

 Previously, copies of USB drives or DVDs had to be created and shipped to share video with friends and family.